tushar-sharma/tushar-sharma.github.io/_posts/2024-11-14-brazil-tourist-visa-from-usa.md

  - brazil
 ---

-My experience in getting Brazil Tourist Visa living in the USA while having Indian passport.<!-- truncate_here -->
+My experience on how to get Brazil's tourist visa with India passport living in the US.<!-- truncate_here -->

-My experience in getting Brazil Tourist Visa living in the USA while having Indian passport.
+My experience on how to get Brazil's tourist visa with India passport living in the US.

 First, you need to create an [online application](https://formulario-mre.serpro.gov.br/sci/pages/web/ui/#/cidadao-nacionalidade).
 Depending upon your passport, you may qualify for e-visa.
 However I had to apply for regular tourist visa.
 I had to upload following documents to successfully complete the application